Skip to content

 The procedure adopts the guidance material outlined in the supplementary guide to the Australian Code for the Responsible Conduct of Research: the Guide to Managing and Investigating Potential Breaches of the Australian Code for the Responsible Conduct of Research.

 The Enterprise Agreement or relevant employment contract has defined legally binding conditions pertaining to the requirements of investigations of misconduct/ serious misconduct relating to University Employees.
-A matter determined to be sufficiently serious and thus potential Research Misconduct will follow the agreed process of investigation as outlined in the Disciplinary Action for Misconduct or Serious Misconduct Procedure, the Enterprise Agreement or the relevant employment contract.
+A matter determined to be sufficiently serious and thus potential Research Misconduct will follow the agreed process of investigation as outlined in the Employee Complaints Policy, the Enterprise Agreement or the relevant employment contract.

 It is important to note that matters defined as Research Misconduct and meeting the criteria of Corrupt Conduct would need to be handled according to the Crime and Corruption Act 2001 which may override legally binding conditions in the Enterprise Agreement.